-- 3.1 There is recent and relevant planning history relating to this site. - 3.2 The applicant seeks to develop the site to improve the condition of site - both of which would benefit the residents/public by adding a sense of place. - 3.3 The outstanding architectural design proposed is detailed and illustrated further in the following sections and in the supporting plans submitted as part of this application.
+- 3.2 The applicant seeks to develop the site to improve the condition of site - both of which would benefit the residents/public by adding a sense of place. - 3.3 The outstanding architectural design proposed is detailed and illustrated further in the following sections and in the supporting plans submitted as part of this application.